ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

     email: julian@example.com
 ```

-This Host tells $productName$ to expect to be reached at `host.example.com`,
+This Host tells Emissary to expect to be reached at `host.example.com`,
 and to manage TLS certificates using Let’s Encrypt, registering as
 `julian@example.com`.
 Since it doesn’t specify otherwise, requests using
-cleartext will be automatically redirected to use HTTPS, and $productName$ will
+cleartext will be automatically redirected to use HTTPS, and Emissary will
 not search for any specific further configuration resources related to this
 Host.

 ## ACME and TLS settings

-The `Host` is responsible for high-level TLS configuration in $productName$.
+The `Host` is responsible for high-level TLS configuration in Emissary.

 The are two settings in the `Host` that are responsible for TLS configuration:

-- `acmeProvider` defines how $productName$ should handle TLS certificates
+- `acmeProvider` defines how Emissary should handle TLS certificates
-- `tlsSecret` tells $productName$ which secret to look for the certificate in
+- `tlsSecret` tells Emissary which secret to look for the certificate in

-In combination, these settings tell $productName$ how it should manage TLS
+In combination, these settings tell Emissary how it should manage TLS
 certificates.

 ### ACME support

-$AESproductName$ comes with built in support for automatic certificate
+Ambassador Edge Stack comes with built in support for automatic certificate
 management using the [ACME protocol](https://tools.ietf.org/html/rfc8555).

 It does this by using the `hostname` of a `Host` to request a certificate from
 the `acmeProvider.authority` using the `HTTP-01` challenge.
 After requesting a
-certificate, $AESproductName$ will then manage the renewal process automatically.
+certificate, Ambassador Edge Stack will then manage the renewal process automatically.

 The `acmeProvider` element of the `Host` configures the Certificate Authority
-$AESproductName$ will request the certificate from and the email address that the CA
+Ambassador Edge Stack will request the certificate from and the email address that the CA
 will use to notify about any lifecycle events of the certificate.

 ```yaml